Do I need a Solicitor?

 Our Fees

 We act for you on a no win, no fee basis.
 In the event that your claim is successful, you will pay us a Success Fee (plus VAT).
 You do not pay us anything if you lose your claim.
+However, there are some instances where fees and/or costs may be payable, which we have detailed below (Termination Fees and Adverse Costs).

 Our success fee is calculated based on the amount of compensation you receive as per the table below.